MaChengYuan/CCDS/README.md

 ### Result :

 1. after feature extraciton, features were trimmed to around 200, and f1 score still could maintain with good quality
-2. it is ovcious to see that "test" feature could influence the prediction more than other features more details are shown in ***predictive modeling final report.pdf***
+2. it is obvcious to see that "test" feature could influence the prediction more than other features more details are shown in ***predictive modeling final report.pdf***

 ### Dataset :